josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 2. MT has shown interest in not only scoring a flight at a time (based on a customer's request), but also doing scoring in large chunks so that they could show summaries of predicted flight delays across the United States.
 What changes would you need to make to your ML model to support this?

+3. MT wants a cost-effective data store to serve the results from the batch scoring process.
+The reporting and visualization service should use this data store as opposed to connecting to costly compute clusters.
+Which data store do you propose, and how will the compute environment that performs batch scoring securely connect to this serving layer without exposing connection strings or other secrets?

 _Visualization and reporting_

 1. Is Power BI an option for MT to use in visualizing the flight delays?